lisongxu/CSCE156-Project-DB/README.md

        * change file name to `Project2.jar` in `Export destination`
        * select `Package required libraries into generated JAR` for `Library handling`
        * then click the `Finish` button
+   * Type `java -jar Project2.jar` in the command line to test whether your JAR runs correctly.

    ***Note that please do not change your database password, because the LAs will directly execute your JAR file that uses your database username and password***

-3. `Project2.zip`: A Zip file of all source code that the LAs can execute and check.
-   * `dbinit.sql` - the MySQL initialization script.
+2. `dbinit.sql` - the MySQL initialization script.
 The LAs will run it to initialize your database before running your JAR file.

-   * `Main.java`, `Database.java`, and all other Java source files.
+3. `Project2.zip`: A Zip file of all Java source files that the LAs can execute and check, such as `Main.java`, `Database.java`, and all other Java source files.

 4. `design.pdf`: Design document as described in the next section.

-Again, if you plan to work with one other student for this project, please sign up for a group on Canvas (`people` then `Groups`), and only one member of your group needs to submit your project on Canvas.
+Again, if you plan to work with one other student on this project, please sign up for a group on Canvas (`People`, then `Groups`, and then join a group for Project 2), and only one group member needs to submit your project on Canvas.

 ### 5.2 Grading by LAs

 #### 5.2.1.
-Design Document (40 points)
+Design Document (35 points)

-  * Introduction (5 points) : Provide a short introduction to your application.
-For example, what features and functionality does it provide at a high-level?
+  * Introduction (5 points): Provide a short introduction to your application.
+For example, what features and functionality does it provide at a high level?
 Who will use the application?

-  * ER Diagram (5 points) : Present an Entity-Relational (ER) Diagram illustrating all your database tables and their relationships.
-You can utilize tools like  MySQL Workbench or free https://drawsql.app/ for the automatic generation of an ER Diagram from your MySQL code.
+  * ER Diagram (5 points): Present an Entity-Relational (ER) Diagram illustrating all your database tables and their relationships.
+You can utilize tools like  MySQL Workbench or free https://drawsql.app/ to automatically generate an ER Diagram from your MySQL code.

-  * 3NF Compliance (10 points) : Provide a justification for 3NF compliance of all your database tables.
+  * 3NF Compliance (5 points): Provide a justification for 3NF compliance of all your database tables.
 That is, justify that they have no group of values for an attribute, no partial dependencies, and no transitive dependencies.

-  * UML Diagram (5 points) : Display a Unified Modeling Language (UML) diagram to represent all your Java classes and their relationships.
+  * UML Diagram (5 points): Display a Unified Modeling Language (UML) diagram to represent all your Java classes and their relationships.
 The [PlantUML plugin](https://github.com/cbourke/ComputerScienceII/blob/master/resources/uml.md) for Eclipse can be employed to automatically generate a UML diagram from your Java code.

-  * Mapping (5 points) : Describe the correspondence between database tables and Java classes, including a brief rationale.
+  * Mapping (5 points): Describe the correspondence between database tables and Java classes, including a brief rationale.
 For example, identify which Java class stores the data of each database table.

-  * Synchronization (5 points): Describe how you synchronize your Java data with the data on the database server, along with a brief justification.
-For example, outlining when to load which data from the database server to Java? when to save which data from Java to the database server?
+  * Post Window (5 points): Describe how you get all posts visible to the current user.
+There are several different methods.
+For example, one method involves a single well-designed join select statement to directly retrieve these posts from the database server.
+Alternatively, one could first use a select statement to retrieve the list of users whose posts are visible to the current user, followed by one or more select statements to retrieve their posts from the database server.

   * Testing (5 points): Describe how you test each component and the overall application.

   * Bonus Features: Describe each bonus feature that you have implemented and how LAs can use these features.

-  Note: the mapping and synchronization questions are open-ended.
+  Note: the mapping and post-window questions are open-ended.

   [`design.docx`](design.docx) is a Word template for the design document.

 #### 5.2.2.
-MySQL and Java Code (60 points):
+MySQL and Java Code (65 points):

+  * Submission (5 points): Submitted all required files: `Project2.jar`, `dbinit.sql`, `Project2.zip`, and `design.pdf`.

   * MySQL Initialization Script (10 points): Successfully create the tables and insert the predefined data into the database.